tylerjrichards/st-paywall/README.md

 <strong>A python package for creating paid Streamlit apps with a paywall! </strong>

+## Why st-paywall?

+I made st-paywall so data scientists and LLM developers can create small businesses around their Streamlit apps.
+Every week I see dozens of new incredible apps built in Streamlit that are adored by users, but eventually shut down or moved off of Streamlit as authentication and payment integration are too hard.
+This is my attempt at a dead-simple API around each, abstracting the both away into a single function (`add_auth`).
+Enjoy!

 ## Overview

 This package gives you one basic function (`add_auth`) that adds subscription functionality to your Streamlit apps. `add_auth` will add both a Google login button if they are not logged in, and a Stripe subscription button to your sidebar if they are not subscribed.
 If they are subscribed, `st.session_state.user_subscribed` will be true, and if they are logged in, `st.session_state.email` will have their email.